Ocasio-Cortez backs liberal challenger to Dem congressman

 The New York congresswoman for now is putting her name and small-dollar fundraising ability behind congressional candidates, rather than in the presidential primary.

-Lipinski is among the more conservative Democrats in the House and defeated Newman in a primary last cycle.
+Lipinski, who opposes abortion rights, is among the more conservative Democrats in the House and defeated Newman in a primary last cycle.

 By backing a primary opponent to a colleague, Ocasio-Cortez is mounting a campaign strategy that resembles her own political rise last year, when she toppled a House Democratic leader in a stunning primary challenge.
+It’s a flex of power for the freshman lawmaker but also one that makes colleagues wary.

 Last week Ocasio-Cortez endorsed Democratic Massachusetts Sen. Ed Markey, who faces a potential primary challenge from Rep. Joe Kennedy III.
+Markey is a co-sponsor of Ocasio-Cortez’ “Green New Deal” proposal.

+Justice Democrats, a group aligned with Ocasio-Cortez that has backed Newman and several other challengers to incumbent lawmakers in the House, announced the endorsement Tuesday.